denten-books/plain-text/2-device.md

 period: Viktor Shklovsky, Percy Lubbock, Walter Benjamin, and Mikhail Bakhtin.
 This grouping does not amount to a school of thought as such.
-Rather, the concept of technique emerges in parallel traditions at a formative time in the history of the mechanized word.
+Rather, the concept of technique emerges in parallel traditions at a formative time in the history of the literary technology.
 Viewed in the context of technological development, the emergence of technique as a critical category reflects the broader concerns of the machine age.
 The very idea of *technology* does not fully find its place in critical literature until the 1950-1970s, judging by